 - Acura Auto LightingAston Martin Auto LightingAudi Auto LightingBentley Auto LightingBMW Auto LightingBuick Auto LightingCadillac Auto LightingChevrolet Auto LightingChrysler Auto LightingDatsun Auto LightingDodge Auto LightingEagle Auto LightingFerrari Auto LightingFiat Auto LightingFord Auto LightingGeo Auto LightingGMC Auto LightingHonda Auto LightingHummer Auto LightingHyundai Auto LightingInfiniti Auto LightingIsuzu Auto LightingJaguar Auto LightingJeep Auto LightingKia Auto LightingLamborghini Auto LightingLand Rover Auto LightingLexus Auto LightingLincoln Auto LightingLotus Auto LightingMaserati Auto LightingMazda Auto LightingMercedes Auto LightingMercury Auto LightingMini Cooper Auto LightingMitsubishi Auto LightingNissan Auto LightingOldsmobile Auto LightingPlymouth Auto LightingPontiac Auto LightingPorsche Auto LightingRolls Royce Auto LightingSaab Auto LightingSaturn Auto LightingScion Auto LightingSmart Auto LightingSubaru Auto LightingSuzuki Auto LightingToyota Auto LightingVolkswagen Auto LightingVolvo Auto Lighting

-Exotic exterior lights are not required as the functional ones are, but they can make a vehicle look nicer and newer.
-Aftermarket exterior lights can be hooked up on the underside of a vehicle (undercar lights), or can be added in strips around the body of the vehicle (lighting strips).
-Though not legal in every jurisdiction, undercar lights and other exterior lights that are used only for exotic effect make not serve a purpose, but they do turn a vehicle look hipper and more mainstream than cars using only their headlights and tail lights at dark.
+Exotic exterior lights are not required as the functional ones are, but they can make a car appear better and newer.
+Modified exterior lights can be hooked up on the underside of a car (undercar lights), or can be added in strips around the body of the car (lighting strips).
+Though not legal in every state, neon lights and other exterior lights that are used only for exotic effect make not serve a purpose, but they do transform a car look hipper and more mainstream than cars using only their head lights and tail lights at night.